IrishMarineInstitute/Image-annotation-R-Shiny-app/README.md

 #### Subfolder for the outputs:
 * No need to set up in the code.
-* Example: C:/Parent_folder/app_outcome
+* Specific name: C:/Parent_folder/app_outcome
 * Inside this subfolder we will have three subsubfolders for different outputs:
 * C:/Parent_folder/app_outcome/ancillary
 * C:/Parent_folder/app_outcome/non_countable_time
 * C:/Parent_folder/app_outcome/counts
-Inside the subsubfolder for the counts we will have a .csv fie called "SURVEYS_and_COUNTERS.csv" with three columns: "survey", "counter" and "VideoOperatorID".
+Inside the subsubfolder for the counts we will have a .csv file called "SURVEYS_and_COUNTERS.csv" with three columns: "survey", "counter" and "VideoOperatorID".
 This .csv file must be filled out by the SIC.

+## Patches and pull requests

+Your patches are welcome.
+Here's the suggested workflow:

+* Fork the project.
+* Make your feature addition or bug fix.
+* Send a pull request with a description of your work.

+## Author
+Mikel Aristegui
+Fisheries Ecosystems Advisory Services,
+Marine Institute / Foras na Mara,
+Ireland

+## License
+Released under the [GNU AGPLv3 license] https://github.com/IrishMarineInstitute/nephrops-burrow-counting-app/blob/master/LICENSE.md